2011–2013 Russian protests: 4 February 2012

 Protesters march on Yakimanka street, Moscow, 4 February.

 Protesters at Bolotnaya Square, Moscow, 4 February.

-Despite temperatures of −20 degrees Celsius a third demonstration was carried out in Moscow by the For Fair Elections movement on 4 February, with 160,000 participants according to organizers or 38,000 participants according to the police.
+Despite temperatures of −20 degrees Celsius a third demonstration was carried out in Moscow by the For Fair Elections movement on 4 February, with 160,000 participants according to organisers or 38,000 participants according to the police.
 According to the state-run Ria Novosti's calculations, the Bolotnaya Square site provides room for a maximum of 101,000 people at a maximum density of 35 people per 10 sq m on the quay and 15 people per 10 sq m in the park, or for 53,000 people at a smaller and less compact density distribution.

 This time the demonstration started with a march from Kaluzhskaya Square to Bolotnaya Square where a meeting was held.
 The anti-Putin protesters carried white balloons and were wearing white ribbons.

 Among the speakers were Yevgeniya Chirikova, Gennady Gudkov, Leonid Parfyonov, Olga Romanova, Vladimir Ryzhkov, Sergei Udaltsov, Ilya Yashin and Grigory Yavlinsky.
 The meeting was ended by Yuri Shevchuk who sang his famous song "Rodina" (Motherland).

 The same day demonstrations were being held in other cities throughout Russia such as St Petersburg, Kazan, Kaliningrad, Nizhni Novgorod, Penza and Yaroslavl.
-Also the Russian-speaking population of other countries organized rallies worldwide with similar demands: Germany, Israel, USA.
+Also the Russian-speaking population of other countries organised rallies worldwide with similar demands: Germany, Israel, USA.

 The organisers of the third Moscow "For Fair Elections" protest had difficulties originally financing the protest because contributions from the public had waned by January 2012, so they financed the organisation of the protest with money collected earlier for other events.

 During February 2012, when residents of the Siberian city of Barnaul were denied a permit for a street protest, they ingeniously circumvented the restriction by staging a demonstration with toys such as teddy bears, Lego figures, and toy soldiers holding signs denouncing electoral corruption.
 The photos of these rebellious figurines quickly spread across Russia, prompting others to replicate the protest.
 Faced with an awkward dilemma, Putin's government decided to ban the toy protests, asserting that toys, not being Russian citizens, were ineligible to participate in public gatherings, as explained by a government official.